Comparing list-color functions of uniform hypergraphs with their chromatic polynomials: Acknowledgement

-{\bf Acknowledgement} This research is supported by the Ministry of Education, Singapore, under its Academic Research Tier 1 (RG19/22).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of the Ministry of Education, Singapore).
-The second author would like to express her gratitude to National Institute of Education and Nanyang Technological University of Singapore for offering her Nanyang Technological University Research Scholarship during her PhD study.
+This research is supported by the Ministry of Education, Singapore, under its Academic Research Tier 1 (RG19/22).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore).

-{\bf Data availability} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.